Visiting the fascinating country of the Netherlands

 It was less than 20 minutes from Amsterdam to Haarlem on the train.

-2. The museums were world-class – each city we visited had museums worth visiting.
-Amsterdam has several world-class ones.
-I was really impressed with the art museums.
+Each city we visited had museums worth visiting, and Amsterdam has several world-class ones.
+I was impressed with the art museums.
 We chose not to spend too much time in museums because the weather was great.

 The Night Watch is one of Rembrandt's most famous paintings.
 It is huge.